LazyMarmotGames/AntDocument/QuickStart.md

 FarPlane[0] = NormalizedNearPlaneDirection * BoxLength;
 ```

-### Q- I experience lag/jitter when my agents move, what can I do??
+### Q- I experience lag/jitter when my agents move, what can I do?

 **A**-
 There are several reasons why your agents are experiencing lag/jitter while moving: